mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 Avoiding Cold Starts
 --------------------

-Overall impression is that cold start delays aren't that high, so most applications can tolerate them just fine.
+The overall impression is that cold start delays aren't that high, so most applications can tolerate them just fine.

 If that's not the case, some tricks can be implemented to keep function instances warm.